DIY projects

 Use masking tape to mask the edge of the skirting board that meets the floor

-If the timber floor is bare or has been sanded back to bare and has no polyurethane coating on it, then you will need to apply one coat of Resene Quick Dry primer undercoat.
+If the timber floor is bare or has been sanded back to bare and has no polyurethane coating on it, then you will need to apply one coat of Resene Quick Dry waterborne primer undercoat.

 Or: If you’re painting directly onto a good-condition wooden floor with polyurethane on it, apply a coat of Resene Waterborne Sureseal.